shivapoudyal/test/readme.md

 ## Technology Used
 - Programming Language - Python
 - Amazon Web Service (AWS)

-1. S3 (Simple Storage Service)
+1. **S3 (Simple Storage Service)**
-2. Athena
-3. Glue Crawler
-4. Glue Catalog
-5. EC2
+2. **Athena**: it will read the S3 source data from json file (for this project), and we can read the data using sql queries here.
+3. **Glue Crawler**: it will fetch the data from S3 as source and create table definitions and pass to the "Glue Catalog".
+4. **Glue Catalog**: it is the kind of persitent storage of any glue metadata.
-- Apache Kafka
+5. **EC2 / Local**: Apache Kafka should be installed here.

 ## Dataset Used